aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xltm-to-fods/_index.md

 The following example demonstrates how to convert XLTM to FODS in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM into FODS.
+Follow the easy steps to convert XLTM to FODS.
 Upload your XLTM file, then simply save it as FODS file.
 For both XLTM reading and FODS writing you can use fully qualified filenames.
 The output FODS content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}